arialdomartini/oh-my-git-development/README.md

 ================

-This repo contains a Docker image that can be used to test oh-my-git both on Bash and zsh in a sandbox.
+This repo contains 2 Docker images that can be used to test oh-my-git both on Bash and zsh in a sandboxed environment.

 Build
 =====